robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 Admittedly, it's fairly difficult to devise a "natural" syntax for placing images into a plain text document format.

-Markup uses an image syntax that is intended to resemble the syntax for links, allowing for two styles: *inline* and *reference*.
+Markdown uses an image syntax that is intended to resemble the syntax for links, allowing for two styles: *inline* and *reference*.

 Inline image syntax looks like this: